Tag Archives: philosophy

 I used to think atheists were smart.
 Then I visited an atheist social media community.

 People were posting all kinds of unbelieverably stupid things in there, like “Why should I have to disprove the existence of your God when you haven’t proven it in the first place?”
-Do these people really think that something can be proven false only if it has already been proven true?
+Do these people really think that the only time something can be proven false is if it has already been proven true?
 Or do they not know what the word “disprove” means?
 Or are they just not putting any thought into what they’re saying?

 Anyway, here are some things I wish my fellow atheists would stop getting wrong.